supercurses/ChatGPT-Hairdresser/Testing with Hairdresser ChatGPT and Stable Diffusion.md

 #### Photo 1

-A woman in her early 50s with an oval face, photographed with a professional depth-of-field camera effect.
+Prompt: A woman in her early 50s with an oval face, photographed with a professional depth-of-field camera effect.
 She has a vibrant shoulder-length layered haircut with soft curtain bangs framing her face.
 Her hair color is a soft black with subtle highlights to showcase the layers, complementing her formal attire in a natural setting.

 ![Alt Text](20240209101443.png)

 #### Photo 2

-A woman in her early 50s with an oval face,photographed with a professional depth-of-field camera effect.
+Prompt: A woman in her early 50s with an oval face,photographed with a professional depth-of-field camera effect.
 She has a vibrant shoulder-length layered haircut with soft curtain bangs framing her face.
 Her hair color is a soft black with subtle highlights to showcase the layers,complementing her formal attire in a coffee shop setting,dim lighting,nighttime,

 ![Alt Text](20240209101921.png)

 #### Photo 3

-A woman in her early 50s with an oval face,photographed with a professional depth-of-field camera effect.
+Prompt: A woman in her early 50s with an oval face,photographed with a professional depth-of-field camera effect.
 She has a vibrant shoulder-length layered haircut with soft curtain bangs framing her face.
 Her hair color is a soft black with subtle highlights to showcase the layers,complementing her casual attire,urban street,rainy day,

 ![Alt Text](20240209102209.png)

 ### Soft Pixie Cut Prompt

-A sophisticated woman in her early 50s with a strong jawline, posing in an elegant environment.
+Prompt: A sophisticated woman in her early 50s with a strong jawline, posing in an elegant environment.
 She sports a chic soft pixie cut that enhances her facial features, with a natural hair color of deep brown and subtle highlights.
 The image captures the shine and texture of her hair, complemented by her elegant black outfit.

 ![Alt Text](20240209101620.png)